-As the chairman of the board of the historical library Printed Matter, Phil Aarons has had the best imaginable position to monitor the recent shift in artists’ publication and the apparition of fairs all around the world.
+As the chairman of the board of Printed Matter, a not for profit organization dedicated to supporting and expanding artist publications for 40 years, Phil Aarons has had the best imaginable position to monitor the recent shift in artists’ publication and the apparition of fairs all around the world.
 With AA Bronson, the former director of Printed Matter and member of the Canadian artistic trio General Idea, he produced his first book about a very specific kind of zines: Queer Zines.
 Gathering their two collections of such materials, they made a two volumes reference book documenting the zines coming from queer cultures from Straight to Hell until 2014.
 Queer Zines is “a publication that was about giving outside the mainstream artists and alternative means of “exhibition” a chance for recognition.
 Zines, and particularly queer zines, with their sexual content and political agenda push the boundaries of what the art world accepts as “art.”

 Here is another interview of both of them, which ARTZINES had nothing to do with